Ishank77/Delta-demo/README.md

 # Delta-demo
-This is demo for git &amp; github
+This is Demo for git & github class.